 Single State Registration System - Single State Registration System (SSRS) renewal for the 2007 registration year is on hold pending federal legislation enacted in August 2005 which created the Unified Carrier Registration (UCR) program and repealed SSRS effective January 1, 2007.

-Unfortunately, I am not accepting many new trucking clients.
+Unfortunately, I am not accepting new trucking clients.

-Most trucker tax returns take, at a minimum, 3-4 hours to complete.
+Most trucker tax returns take, at a minimum, 3-4 hours to complete depending on how complete and organized the records are.
 Therefore, there is a $500 retainer required before beginning the engagement.
 Final payment is required before the tax return will be electronically filed and a copy provided.